What is the 2-year J.D. program?

 How much does it cost?

-The tuition rate per credit, currently $1,526, will be the same for all students, regardless of the program in which they enroll.
+The tuition rate per credit, estimated to be $1,677 for the 2017-2018 academic year, will be the same for all students, regardless of the program in which they enroll.
 Students who complete the degree in less time will, of course, have lower total living expenses during their time in law school.

 Can I get merit aid?